snsaiphoo/binf6110_assignment4/README.md

 Cell type annotation allows clusters to be given biological meaning, but manual annotation is often subjective and inconsistent.
 Several automated tools have been developed to address this, including Seurat, SingleR, scmap, and CHETAH [9, 10, 11, 12].
 Benchmarking studies show that most methods perform reasonably well overall, but accuracy tends to drop when distinguishing rare or closely related cell types [10].
 Seurat identifies major cell types reliably but is less suited to resolving subtle or rare populations [10].
 SingleR, by contrast, assigns cell identities by comparing expression profiles to reference transcriptomic datasets, which produces more consistent and objective annotations [13].
 For these reasons, SingleR will be used to annotate cell types in this study.

 Differential gene expression (DGE) analysis identifies genes that change between conditions, but results can be affected by variability at both the cell and subject levels.
-Standard cell-level approaches, such as those used in Seurat, treat each cell as an independent observation, which introduces pseudoreplication and can inflate false discovery rates [9,14].
+Standard cell-level approaches, such as those used in Seurat, treat each cell as an independent observation, which can inflate false discovery rates [9,14].
 Pseudobulk methods avoid this problem by summing counts across cells within each sample before performing statistical testing, making the analysis more reliable [14].
 DGE analysis will therefore be carried out using a pseudobulk approach, in which DESeq2 is called through the Seurat FindMarkers function [9], combining the accessibility of Seurat's workflow with the statistical robustness of pseudobulk-level testing.

 To determine the biological significance of the differentially expressed genes identified between infection time points, over-representation analysis (ORA) will be performed using clusterProfiler [15].
 For each comparison between infection stages, ORA will identify which biological pathways and processes are significantly enriched, helping to clarify how the cellular response changes as infection progresses.
 This will make it possible to pinpoint stage-specific changes, such as shifts in immune activation or inflammatory signaling, that would not be obvious from looking at individual gene results alone.

 ## Methods
 The scRNA-seq analysis consists of a single R script located in the [`scripts`](scripts/) folder, which can be run to execute the steps detailed below.
 The dataset can be accessed through the article "Primary nasal influenza infection rewires tissue-scale memory response dynamics" by Kazer et al. [3], available through the [original publication](https://doi.org/10.1016/j.immuni.2024.06.005).

-### 1 - Data & Tools
+### 1.0 - Data & Tools
 #### 1.1 - Data Acquisition
 The dataset used in this analysis was provided as a pre-made Seurat object, consisting of 156,572 cells and 25,129 genes across three tissue types collected at five infection stages.